DomenicoBarb/readme-gen/README.md

 ## License

 This project is licensed under the MIT license.
-Click [here](https://opensource.org/licenses/MIT) for more information.
+Click [here](https://opensource.org/licenses/MIT) for more information.<br>
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Contributing:

-None ATM
+None for the time being.

 ## Tests:

-No current tests
+No tests at this time.

 # Github:
   Please visit my [GitHub](https://github.com/DomenicoBarb) to view my work.